Indoor Environments and Green Buildings Policy Resource Center

 The past two decades have witnessed considerable development in the body of state policy aimed at reducing exposure to pollutants indoors and promoting best practices in building management and construction.
 Nevertheless, nearly every state can benefit from stronger policies in this area.

-ELI’s Policy Briefs address emerging policy issues that have captured the attention of some state legislatures and that represent important opportunities for protecting health and the environment in other states as well.
+The Indoor Environments and Green Buildings Program has created Policy Briefs on emerging issues that have captured the attention of some state legislatures and that represent important opportunities for protecting health and the environment in other states as well.
 Briefs are updated periodically as new state laws are enacted.
 Each of the Briefs below includes an overview of the issue and a summary of policies enacted to date.

 Air Quality in Indoor Ice Arenas